peff74/Sonoff-Dual-R3/README.md

 #  Features

  - Initializes the bl0939
- - Requests data
+ - requests data
- - Reads the data
+ - reads the data
  - does a CRC check
  - decodes the data string
  - converts the data to real values